An Easy Method to Use SCCM Application Supersedence | ConfigMgr

 Let’s follow the below process to use Application Supersedence in ConfigMgr.

-Go to Configuration Manager console > Software Library > Overview > Application Management > Applications.
-Then select the application which you want to use for supersedence.
-Else you can create a new application according to your requirement.
+Go to the Configuration Manager console > Software Library > Overview > Application Management > Applications.
+Then select the application you want to use for supersedence.
+Otherwise, you can create a new application according to your requirements.

-For Example, my requirement is to uninstall the 7Zip application on a system and Install Notepad ++ 8.0 version.
-So I have created a Notepad++ application and used 7Zip as a supersedence to uninstall from the system.
-So here, we do not need to create any additional deployment for uninstallation.
+For Example, I was required to uninstall the 7Zip application on a system and Install the Notepad ++ 8.0 version.
+So, I created a Notepad++ application and used 7Zip as a supersedence to uninstall it from the system.
+So, here, we do not need to make any additional deployment for uninstallation.

-Select the application which you want to deploy and Right Click > go to Properties > Supersedence tab.
+Select the application you want to deploy, right-click, and go to the Properties > Supersedence tab.
 Click on the ‘Add’ button to use another application for supersedence.

-‘Browse’ the application which you want to uninstall before installation.
+‘Browse’ the application you want to uninstall before installation.
 In ‘New Deployment Type’ choose the application for uninstallation.
-Check on the Uninstallation box.
+Check the Uninstallation box.

 After selecting the application, check the box ‘Allow users to see the deployments for this application that it supersedes in Software Center.
-This may result in the user installing multiple applications on the same device if requirements for these applications are met.
+If the requirements for these applications are met, the user may install multiple applications on the same device.’

-Once you set everything, just click ‘Apply‘ and ‘Ok‘ to save the application.
-Then distribute the application to the respective Distribution Point before deployment.
-When you see the distribution is completed then go ahead and schedule the deployment.
+Once you have everything set, just click ‘Apply’ and ‘Ok‘ to save the application.
+Then, distribute the application to the respective Distribution Point before deployment.
+When you see the distribution is completed, go ahead and schedule the deployment.

 For more details on troubleshooting distribution, you can refer to this ConfigMgr Redistribute Content to Distribution Point | SCCM | Package | Best Way | Configuration Manager